Dr. Diane®‘s Areas of Practice

 Dr. Diane® is a verified therapist by Psychology Today.
 She was also asked to be a blog contributor for PsychologyToday.com.
-Her blog, “The Resilient Brain” addresses all areas of brain health, including brain rehabilitation and brain fitness, and gives a message of both help and hope for overcoming challenges and regaining your life.
+Her blog, “The Resilient Brain”, with over 1,000,000 views, addresses all areas of brain health, including brain rehabilitation and brain fitness, and gives a message of both help and hope for overcoming challenges and regaining your life.

 - American Psychological Association (APA)

 Dr. Diane® is a professional member of the American Psychological Association.
 Based in Washington, DC, the American Psychological Association (APA) is the largest scientific and professional organization respresenting psychology in the United States.
 With more than 159,000 members, APA is also the largest association of psychologists worldwide.
 The object of the American Psychological Association shall be to advance psychology as a science and profession and as a means of promoting human welfare.

 The Brain Injury Association of Massachusetts is a private, nonprofit organization that serves individuals with brain injury and their families and offers award-winning prevention programs to individuals of all ages.
 The Association was incorporated in 1982 and is a chartered affiliate of the Brain Injury Association of America.
 BIA-MA collaborates with the Executive Office of Health and Human Services, the Massachusetts Rehabilitation Commission, the Department of Public Health, the Veterans Administration, the Registry of Motor Vehicles, and other groups to prevent brain injuries and serve survivors.